4g3nt47/Striker/README.md

 This will compile everything into the `bin/` directory, and you will have the builder and the stub as `bin\stub.exe` and `bin\builder.exe`, respectively.

 **B) The Python Agent**

 Striker also comes with a self-contained python agent.
 This is located at `agent/python/striker.py`.
 Only the most basic features are implemented in this agent, and is intended to be used where the main C agent could not, or when only basic functionalities are needed.

 To configure this agent, open the file and edit the following variables;
-1. `c2URL` - This is the URL to report to.
+- `c2URL` - This is the URL to report to.
-2. `authKey` - The authentication key to use.
+- `authKey` - The authentication key to use.
-3. `delay` - Callback delay, in seconds.
+- `delay` - Callback delay, in seconds.
-4. `MAX_FAILED_CONNS` - Number of failed attempts to tolerate before attempting to switch server.
+- `MAX_FAILED_CONNS` - Number of failed attempts to tolerate before attempting to switch server.

 ## Best Wishes

-Happy hacking <3
+Happy Hacking! :)